SKAshwin/VaccineUptake/README.md

 ## Navigation

 The final report as submitted is located in `manuscript/2842A.pdf` ([see here](https://github.com/SKAshwin/VaccineUptake/blob/main/manuscript/2842A%20Question%201.pdf)), compiled using LaTeX (and a Word page used for the title page, as dictated by the requirements).
 The report had to adhere to a 2000-word limit not including table captions and text (hence the sheer amount of text stored in tables, to evade this limit), and then a maximum of 8 tables and figures.

+The README in `data/` contains information on how to obtain the raw datasets, which should be stored in `data/raw` for the files in `code` to run (note: non of the raw data was committed to the repo, you would have to fetch it manually as per the README instructions).

+All code is in `code`.
+See `code/README` for more details, but this generally involved python files to scrape or reformat the raw data sources, then stata files to assemble the various datasets, stata files to estimate the various models, and some stata files to generate relevant tables.
+Not all estimated models were ultimately used.

+`estimates` contain the `.ster` files from all of the estimates of the various models that are output from the files in `code`.

+`graphs` contains the graphs used in the manuscript (as is referenced by the LaTeX)

+`raw_tables` contains the raw LaTeX output by the stata code (usually via `esttab`).
+The final tables are manually edited from this base, and located in `manuscript/tables`.
+The LaTeX scripts do **not** reference the contents of `raw_tables`, which are regenerated every time the code is run (so do not make manual edits on them).

+`synth` contains the output of the various synthetic control estimates.

 ## Graphs